Treats myelodysplastic syndrome (MDS).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have liver disease, kidney disease, or any infections.
+- Tell your doctor if you have liver disease, kidney disease, or any infections.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.